MedinaAlv/Databases_Assignment/README.md

 ## Our Database

-Our database is designed to explore housing affordability for **young adults aged 18–30** and identify whether available housing could be affordable for a potential tenant.
+Our database is designed to explore housing affordability for **young adults aged 18–30** in the Netherlands and identify whether available housing could be affordable for a potential tenant.

 The database should be able to answer questions such as: